 A very important question that is not always easy to answer ….
 “It depends on who you ask,” as some might say.
 Prayer is, at its core, a conversation between a group or an individual and the Divine.
 Prayer is not unique to the Judeo-Christian tradition but exists, in some form, in nearly every culture on the planet.
 Our desire to communicate with God is nearly universal, to speak with God about our challenges and joys and to listen as the Divine speaks back.
 Many believe it is not only possible but essential to have a relationship with God built on prayer, an echo of our yearning for God’s love and possibility that is offered to us by the Divine Light.
 Prayer may come from a Prayer Book, a poem, or be an outpouring of our own heart’s imagination.
 We hope that you will find our link on prayer useful and, perhaps, discover a little bit more of what prayer might be for you on this earthly journey with God.

-Rev. George Roberts
+- Rev. George Roberts

-WHAT MIGHT PRAYER BE TO YOU?
+WHAT PRAYER MEANS TO US